main logo icon

 1. KEV-first patch triage

 CISA KEV is the highest-signal feed for prioritization.
-With 1,484 entries, ~24 percent Microsoft, and 19 of 59 ransomware-tagged 2025 KEV adds targeting network-security appliances, KEV directly tells you which bugs adversaries are using right now.
+With 1,484 entries, ~24 percent Microsoft, and 19 of the 59 KEV entries whose ransomware flag flipped during 2025 targeting network-security appliances, KEV directly tells you which bugs adversaries are using right now.
 SLA every KEV entry on a 7-to-14-day patch cycle (federal agencies are bound by BOD 22-01 to remediate KEV CVEs on tighter timelines).
+Verizon's 2026 DBIR found only 26 percent of KEV entries fully remediated in 2025, down from 38 percent, so the gap between "known exploited" and "actually patched" is widening rather than closing.

 2. Edge-device + VPN are the single hottest patching tier

-Verizon's 8x rise in edge-device-and-VPN initial access (3 percent → 22 percent), CL0P + UNC5221 + UNC5807 targeting Citrix, Cleo, Ivanti, Fortinet, F5, and VMware, and Mandiant's observation that threat clusters are deliberately targeting boxes that lack EDR telemetry — the picture is unambiguous.
+Verizon's 8x rise in edge-device-and-VPN initial access (3 percent to 22 percent), CL0P + UNC5221 + UNC5807 targeting Citrix, Cleo, Ivanti, Fortinet, F5, and VMware, CrowdStrike's finding that 40 percent of China-nexus-exploited vulnerabilities hit edge devices, and Mandiant's observation that threat clusters are deliberately targeting boxes that lack EDR telemetry all point the same way.
 If you patch nothing else, patch the edge.

 3. EPSS top-1-percent at zero-day urgency